atedstone/jupyter_lab_hpc/README.md

 Your account on beo05 first needs to be setup for Jupyter Lab.

 For generic HPC info: https://carpentries-incubator.github.io/hpc-intro/

+## SLURM job manager

+SLURM implementation not as 'neat' as previous Grid Engine implementation (below).

+Setup:

+1. Place `jlab_slurm.sh` and `start_jlab.sh` on to the cluster.
+2. Update `start_jlab.sh` to have the correct `conda activate` and `source` calls for your application.
+Take a note of the port on which the notebook server will start.
+3. Update `jlab_slurm.sh` with the desired resources for running the notebook server. (remember that, once the server is running, you can then spin up additional Dask clusters for computation).

+Running:

+1. SSH into beo05
+2. `sbatch jlab_slurm.sh`
+3. `sq -u <username>` then note the node specified in the the NODELIST column
+4. In a new terminal, `ssh -f -L 8892:<node>.cluster:8892 beo05.unifr.ch sleep 60`
+5. In a browser, go to `localhost:8892`.

+## Grid Engine job manager (no longer supported by beo05)

+**Kept here for archive purposes only.**

 ### Installation on beo05